Equivariant weight filtration for real algebraic varieties with action: Equivariant weight filtration for real algebraic -varieties

 \subsection{Group (co)homology and the functor $L$}

-In a first subsection, we recall the basic background about group (co)homology with coefficients in a module and a chain complex that we will use to define the equivariant homology on a real algebraic variety with action. \\
+In the first paragraph, we recall the basic background about group (co)homology with coefficients in a module and a chain complex, which we will use to define the equivariant homology of a real algebraic variety with action. \\